Towards scientific discovery with dictionary learning: Extracting biological concepts from microscopy foundation models

-\paragraph{Preserving linear probing signals} We compare the accuracy of linear probes on the representations, $x$, with linear probes on the reconstructions from ICFL, $\widehat{x} = \widehat{W}_\mathrm{dec}\widehat{z}$, to measure how much ``biologically-relevant'' information is lost when extracting sparse features.
-Figure~\ref{fig:probing1} shows that almost the entire signal is preserved for simple concepts such as cell types (1), batch effects (2) and perturbations with strong morphological changes (4).
-For the difficult tasks of distinguishing between many genetic perturbations (3,5), a substantial amount of the linear signal is preserved.
-Both TopK SAEs and ICFL features yield a similar linear probing accuracy, while we can see a clear drop if no PCA whitening is used during pre-processing.
-We further present in Figure~\ref{fig:probing2} an ablation for the sparsity of the extracted feature vector.
-While increasing the number of non-zeros improves the accuracy, the effect is limited compared to PCA whitening.

-\paragraph{Reconstruction loss} To evaluate the quality of unsupervised DL, the cosine similarity (or $\ell_2$-error) has been often used as a benchmark \citep{rajamanoharan2024improving,gao2024scaling}.
-Figure~\ref{fig:rec1} shows that the reconstruction quality of ICFL is much higher than TopK SAE for the same sparsity constraints when using PCA whitening.
-We provide further ablations in Appendix~\ref{apx:ablations}.

-\paragraph{Selectivity of features for biological concepts} As a third experiment, we investigate how strongly correlated the features are with labels from the classification tasks in Table~\ref{tab:classtasks}.
-For each dataset associated with a classification task, we extract from every image a feature vector using the center crop as input to the MAE.
-For each feature, we then compute two selectivity scores: the \textbf{avg selectivity} score, which is the \% of times that the feature is active given that label $i$ occurs minus the \% of times the feature is active given any other label.
-As a stronger notion of correlation, we also use the \textbf{max selectivity } score, that subtracts the maximum \% for any other label.
+Initially, we investigate how strongly correlated the features are with labels from the classification tasks (Table~\ref{tab:classtasks}).

+\paragraph{Selectivity of features for biological concepts} For each dataset associated with a classification task, we extract from every image a feature vector using the center crop as input to the MAE.
+For each feature, we then compute two selectivity scores: the average, or \textbf{avg selectivity} score, which is the \% of times that the feature is active given that label $i$ occurs minus the \% of times the feature is active given any other label.
+As a stronger notion of correlation, we also use the maximum, or \textbf{max selectivity} score, that subtracts the maximum \% for any other label.
 The selectivity score has been originally proposed in the context of neuroscience \citep{hubel1968receptive} and has also been used by \cite{madan2022and} to measure the ``monosemanticity'' of neurons.